Simple Carbon Calculator

 For electricity generated from renewable sources, zero carbon dioxide emissions may be used if the supply has been generated onsite.
 It was formerly acceptable to use zero for electricity bought on a certified green tariff, but in 2008 Defra decided that green tariffs should be reported using the same factor as for average grid electricity.
 Although we allow a zero factor for onsite renewables generated, this should only be used if REGOs are not traded.
 However for the reverse calculation back to energy, we have omitted renewables from the kWh totals.
 If you use onsite CHP, you will need to use a more sophisticated tool.

 For other countries, the electricity component would need to be adjusted based upon primary fuel mix.
-Defra now publishes a table of factors for 56 countries - only a few key countries where Britons have holiday homes or major manufacturing centres are included above.
-Note these factors can change significantly from year to year based on estimation methods and so are now quoted to 3 significant figures, not 5.
+Until 2015, Defra published a table of factors for 56 countries - only a few key countries where Britons have holiday homes or major manufacturing centres are included above.
+As these factors can change significantly from year to year based on estimation methods, we only quote them to 3 significant figures, not 5.
 In 2016, the IEA started charging for data previously made available freely, and - as this is only a basic, free tool, from 2017 we have started using our own estimates of international factors which may differ from IEA ones.

 What do these figures mean?